Welcome to the Largest Marketplace for Farming, Landscaping and Lawn Care

 How often should I apply Ammonium Sulfate Fertilizer?

-There are many ways to administer ammonium sulfate, depending on the type of plants and soil conditions.
-In most cases, adding the fertilizer 2-3 times during the growing season is enough for healthy crops.
+There are several methods of applying ammonium sulfate to the soil, depending on the type of plants and soil conditions.
+For most growing crops, they need to be fertilized 2-3 times during the growing season.

 Is Ammonium Sulfate safe to use?